rla/feeds/README.md

 The user interface uses the (custom) [Bootstrap](http://twitter.github.io/bootstrap/) stylesheet.
 I only selected the parts of Bootstrap that I needed.
-The UI is built as a single-page app on the [KnockoutJS](http://knockoutjs.com/) framework.
-It uses two additional small libs for routing and XHR handling.
+The UI is built as a single-page app on the React+Redux libraries.
 SQLite is used as database on the server side.

-Since 01-07-2017 the user interface has been rewritten in React.
+Since 2017-07-01, the user interface has been rewritten in React.
 There is no difference in functionality, however.
+The previous user interface was developed with Knockout.js.

 My live app is running at [http://feeds.rlaanemets.com/](http://feeds.rlaanemets.com/).